NuGet/Insights/README.md

 ## Running locally

-Use one of the following approaches to run NuGet.Insights locally.
+Use one of the following approaches to run Insights locally.
 [Using Project Tye](#using-project-tye) is the easiest if you have Docker installed, otherwise [use a standalone Azure Storage emulator](#using-a-standalone-azure-storage-emulator).

 ### Using Project Tye

+From Project Tye's GitHub page:

+> Tye is a developer tool that makes developing, testing, and deploying
+> microservices and distributed applications easier.
+Project Tye includes a
+> local orchestrator to make developing microservices easier and the ability to
+> deploy microservices to Kubernetes with minimal configuration.

+It's a great way to run the Insights website, worker, and the Azurite storage emulator all at once with a single command.

-1. Clone the repository.
+1. Clone the Insights repository.
 2. [Install Project
    Tye](https://github.com/dotnet/tye/blob/main/docs/getting_started.md#installing-tye)
    if you haven't already.